I Eat Your Skin: Plot

-Tom and Janine go for a walk in the moonlight.
-Zombies attack them and carry off Janine.
-Tom rescues her and escorts her back to the house.
-Privately, Charles tells Tom that Janine is at risk of being sacrificed because she is a blonde virgin.
-Janine and Tom fall into bed.
-Tom asks her to leave the island with him and the others the next day, but she refuses because she will not leave her father behind.
-Meanwhile, the cult performs a ceremony presided over by the masked Papa Neybo.
+Tom and Janine go for a walk and are attacked by zombies, who attempt to abduct Janine.
+Charles tells Tom that Janine risks being sacrificed because she is a blonde virgin.
+Tom asks Janine to leave the island with him and the others the next day, but she refuses to leave her father behind.
+Meanwhile, the cult performs a ceremony, presided over by the masked Papa Neybo.

-The next morning, Tom tells Duncan to gather everyone at the plane so that they can leave.
+The next morning, Tom tells Duncan to gather everyone at the plane to escape.
 Janine has decided to go with them and to ask Augustus to leave as well.
-She takes Tom to Augustus's lab, but before they can enter, her friend Fernando warns them that Janine will be kidnapped and sacrificed that night.
+She takes Tom to Augustus's lab, but her friend Fernando warns them that she will be kidnapped and sacrificed.
 Augustus is in his lab experimenting with irradiated snake venom, which he hopes will cure cancer.
-He injects a man with it and the man immediately transforms into a zombie.
-Augustus asks Tom to take Janine away, but says that it is too late for him to leave.
-Zombies attack the lab.
-Janine and Tom flee toward the beach.
+He injects a man with it, who immediately transforms into a zombie.
+Augustus asks Tom to take Janine away, saying it's too late for him to leave, as zombies attack the lab.

-Tom, Duncan and Enrico manhandle the plane into the proper orientation for take-off.
-But zombies grab Janine and Coral.
-As Enrico starts the plane's engine, the tall zombie walks into its spinning propeller carrying a box of explosives.
-The resulting blast kills Enrico and destroys both airplane and zombie.
-Tom and Duncan dive into the sea to escape the zombies pursuing them.

-Duncan and Tom swim until they find a motorboat.
+Tom, Duncan and Enrico prepare for take-off as zombies grab Janine and Coral.
+As Enrico starts the plane, a zombie walks into its spinning propeller, carrying a box of explosives.
+The blast kills Enrico, destroying the airplane and zombie.
+Tom and Duncan dive into the sea to escape and encounter a motorboat.
 They then disguise themselves as voodoo cultists and go to the ceremony to save Janine.
-Unknown to them, however, Augustus is watching.
-Just as Papa Neybo is about to behead Janine, Augustus throws a knife, killing Papa Neybo and revealing him to be Charles.
+Unbeknownst to them, Augustus is watching, and just as Neybo is about to behead Janine, Augustus throws a knife, killing Neybo and revealing him to be Charles.

-Tom, Janine, Coral, Duncan and Augustus race back to the lab, the cultists and zombies giving chase.
-Augustus rigs his equipment so that it will blow up and destroy Voodoo Island, ending, he says, Charles's "insane" plan to take over the world with his army of indestructible zombies.

-As they escape in the boat, two cultists clamber aboard.
-Augustus is stabbed in the back before both cultists are killed.
-Dying, Augustus explains that the zombies are the accidental result of his experiments and when Charles discovered this, he hatched his scheme for world conquest.
+Tom, Janine, Coral, Duncan and Augustus race back to the lab, pursued by cultists and zombies.
+Augustus rigs his equipment so that it will blow up Voodoo Island, ending Charles's plan to take over the world with his zombie army.
+As they escape by boat, two cultists clamber aboard and stab Augustus before they are killed.
+Dying, Augustus explains that the zombies are the accidental result of his experiments, and when Charles discovered this, he hatched his scheme for world conquest.
 Augustus dies, the island explodes and the others sail back to Miami Beach.